 Package a Task as a J2EE Session EJB

-EJBs are created and packaged with a resource adapter, to be deployed as an EJB JAR file and a resource adapter RAR file, to your selected application server on a per task file basis.
-Task files can contain multiple tasks.
+EJBs are created and packaged with a connector, to be deployed as an EJB JAR file and a connector RAR file, to your selected application server on a per project basis.
+Projects can contain multiple tasks.

 Each packaged EJB is configured for a specific instance of an application server and each application server has a different set of configuration settings.
 The J2EE Session EJB wizard walks you through the configuration and deployment process for each type of application server.

-- From the J2EE Session EJB Deployments page, choose the New button.
+- From the J2EE Session EJB Deployments page, click the New button.